ultraseedbox/USB-Docs/UltraSeedbox Applications/autodl-irssi.md

-autodl-irssi is a plugin for irssi.
+**autodl-irssi** is a plugin for irssi.
 It monitors IRC announce channels, downloads torrent files based your set filters and send it to your torrent client of choice or set it to run a custom program or a script.
-Included in the app is an easy-to-use interface in ruTorrent to configure your autodl-irssi instance, For more information about this app, you may visit [this link.](https://autodl-community.github.io/autodl-irssi/)
+Included in the app is an easy-to-use interface in ruTorrent to configure your autodl-irssi instance.

+For more information about this app, you may visit [this link.](https://autodl-community.github.io/autodl-irssi/)

+***

 ## Initial Setup